 Again, here is where Resolve is superior to Factoring.
 If you want to extend net terms to customers without the risk, choose Resolve.
 Our financing is non-recourse, which means that we (Resolve) are on the hook if your customer ultimately doesn’t pay.
 This is also a good reason to trust our credit checking process - Resolve takes on the risk of non-payment, all while advancing up to 90% of approved customer invoices within 1 day.

-The average factoring fee is surprisingly high.
-Depending on the type of invoice factoring you use (e.g. recourse factoring, non-recourse factoring, accounts receivable factoring, full factoring), a factor will typically take 20-40% of the invoice amount.
-So if low rates are a priority, invoice factoring isn't a great choice.
+The average factoring fee may seem reasonable, but it's the late fees that will get you.
+These fees increase exponentially as soon as the invoice is even a few days late.
+Depending on the type of invoice factoring you use (e.g. recourse factoring, non-recourse factoring, accounts receivable factoring, full factoring), a factor could ultimately end up taking as much as 20-40% of the invoice amount.
+So if consistency and reliable low rates are a priority, invoice factoring isn't a great choice because of this.

 Here’s what the fees would look like for a $1,000 invoice with 30-day net terms:

 - Resolve Pay’s fee (2.61%) = $26.10

 - Factoring company fee (could end up being as high as 20%) = $200.00

 Unlike factoring companies, Resolve Pay also gives you the option to choose how much you’re advanced on each invoice, which can further reduce your fees over time.

 To see how this works, let’s use the same scenario.
 Say you have a $1,000 invoice but you only really want 50% of that invoice to be advanced to your business.